dcostachar/cyclistic-case-study/README.md

 # Phase 3: Process

-In this phase, we will clean and transform our data to prepare it for analysis.
+In this phase, I will clean and transform the data to prepare it for analysis.
+I will use Docker to run a MySQL database and connect it to DataGrip, my integrated development environment (IDE), to perform the analysis.

 ## 3.1 Importing the Data

 ### Creating a SQL Table and Importing CSV Data

-First, we will download 12 months of trip data from 2023, with each month’s data stored in a separate CSV file.
-Upon inspecting the data, we observe that all 12 CSV files follow a consistent format in terms of the number of columns, column names, and data types.
-We also identify that `ride_id` serves as a primary key (i.e., the unique identifier for each record).
-Now that the structure of the data is understood, we can create our table in SQL to store the data.
+First, I will download 12 months of trip data from 2023, with each month’s data stored in a separate CSV file.
+Upon inspecting the data, I observe that all 12 CSV files follow a consistent format in terms of the number of columns, column names, and data types.
+I also identify that `ride_id` serves as a primary key (i.e., the unique identifier for each record).
+Now that the structure of the data is understood, I can create my table in SQL to store the data.
 This involves mapping the columns from the CSV files to the SQL table and assigning the appropriate data types.

 ```sql